 I wanted to mention the online games niche for a minute (and other categories like it).
 It’s a tough area since many of the sites contain the same or very similar content.
 I also covered this situation in my SMX Virtual presentation.

 Google’s John Mueller has explained that if you provide the same content, or very similar content, to many other sites on the web, then it’s hard for Google’s algorithms to determine which site should rank.
 And that can lead to a lot of volatility over time.
 It’s super important to differentiate your site as much as you can.
+It’s worth noting that I saw more heavy movement for sites like this during the July 2021 core update.
+You can read more about that in my post covering the update.

 I have provided my tweet below where I linked to a video from John Mueller explaining this.
 I also included the video below (which starts at 39:32).